adsabs/adsabs-dev-api/README.md

 ## Access Settings

 Each endpoint is individually rate-limited.
-API Responses advertise these limits in their response headers:
+API Responses advertise these limits in their HTTP response headers.
+A useful way to see these values is to issue a curl request to the desired endpoint with the verbose flag, e.g.:

+    curl -v -H "Authorization: Bearer <token>" 'https://api.adsabs.harvard.edu/v1/search/query?q=star'

+And then noting the following values:

     X-RateLimit-Limit: 5000
     X-RateLimit-Remaining: 4999
     X-RateLimit-Reset: 1435190400

+The Limit variable indicates the amount of daily queries allowed to the user (in this case 5000).
+The Remaining variable indicates how many queries are still available.
+The Reset variable provides a UTC timestamp corresponding to the time the rate limits will be reset.
+To see its value in human-readable format, you can use the UNIX "date" command:

+    date -r 1435190400
+    Wed Jun 24 20:00:00 EDT 2015

+(the rate resetting happens at midnight UTC).
 To increase rate limits, please contact us directly at `adshelp@cfa.harvard.edu`.